gcallah/Rationalism/CommonCause/common.md

 through the polity, to the broader cosmos.
 Their political form "represents" the inhabitants view of their relationship to the world as a whole.

-When a polity ceases to be "representative" in this cosmic sense, trouble is
-afoot:

-"If a government is nothing but representative in the constitutional sense, a reprpesentative ruler in the existential sense will sooner or later make an end of it; and quite possibly the new existential ruler will not be too representative in the constitutional sense." -- NSOP, p.
-49

 There is, of course, another possibility: a polity will be held together, despite its failing to be representative in the existential sense, through force.
 Thus, for instance, after the collapse of the pagan Roman worldview, the Roman Empire was sustained for several centuries by military means.
-Nevertheless, the Roman emperors were savvy enough to know that finding an existential representational role for the emperor was desirable, and thus their experimentation with things like the cult of Sol Invictus, and Constantine's ultimate choice of Christianity as the "integral" force uniting the empire.
+Nevertheless, the Roman emperors were savvy enough to know that finding an existential, representational role for the emperor was desirable, and thus they experimented with solutions like the cult of Sol Invictus, and thus Constantine's ultimate choice of Christianity as the "integral" force uniting the empire.

-Oddly enough, Vallier mentions the contention that no state can possibly be neutral... and then, instead of answering it, tries to contend that post-liberals, if only they were honest, would admit that they were actually liberals.
-He notes that various "nationalist conservatives" do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in this coalition.
-From that fact, he jumps to the conclusion that:
+Oddly enough, Vallier mentions the contention that no state can possibly be neutral... and then, rather than responding to it, instead contends that nationalist conservatives, if only they were honest, would admit that they are really liberals at heart.
+He attempts to make his case here, firstly, by noting that various nationalist conservatives do not agree on every jot and tittle of moral theory and desired legislation, and that adherents of a number of different religions exist in their coalition.
+From those facts, he goes on to argue that:

 "Hence the logic of neutrality and toleration unfolds of its own accord.
 By accepting neutrality with respect to religion, they must gradually extend